“I am dedicated, loyal and practical.”

 Michael frequently volunteers his time and was recognized for his outstanding service by the Homeless Advocacy Project and also serves on the board of directors for A Call to Mercy, a not for profit corporation involved in providing financial support to enhance the welfare of poor, oppressed or marginalized people, especially women and children.

 Michael also periodically co-authored the Bankruptcy Update column in The Legal Intelligencer with Charles M. Golden.

-Michael was included in the 2021 Edition of The Best Lawyers in America©.
+Michael was included in the 2021 to 2023 Editions of The Best Lawyers in America©.